iMuhammadAnas/Student-Management-System/README.md

 Session-based authentication is used; no JWT or OAuth.

-Clean and simple UI using EJS—no external frontend framework.
+Clean and simple UI using EJS.